sanjay-saxena/todolist-network/README.md

 Welcome to the Hyperledger Composer Angular2 skeleton app generator ?
 Do you want to connect to a running Business Network?
 Yes ?
 What is the name of the application you wish to generate?: angular-app ?
-Description of the application: Skeleton Hyperledger Composer Angular2 project ?
+Description of the application: Skeleton Hyperledger Composer Angular project ?
 Author name: xxxx xxxxx
 ?
 Author email: foo@example.com
 ?
 What is the Business Network Identifier?: todolist-network ?
 What is the Connection Profile to use? hlfv1
 ?
-Enrollment id: admin
+Enrollment id: PeerAdmin
 ?
 Enrollment Secret: adminpw
 Configuring: angular-app
 About to start creating files